WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Multi-task Exploration

-The experimental results are shown in \cref{tab:multi}.
-From the experimental results, it can be observed that when the upsampling and segmentation branches are conducted simultaneously, both the Average Recall (AR) of the upsampling task and the mean Intersection over Union (mIoU) of the segmentation task show improvement.
+The experimental results are shown in Tab. \ref{tab:multi}.
+From the experimental results, it could be observed that when the upsampling and segmentation branches are conducted simultaneously, both the Average Recall (AR) of the upsampling task and the mean Intersection over Union (mIoU) of the segmentation task showed improvement.
 They increased from 43.2\% to 46.5\% and from 43.6\% to 45.3\%, respectively.
-Such results demonstrate the phenomenon of mutual promotion among specific downstream subtasks.
-The upsampling task forces the encoder to capture the implicit surface structure of objects, and such information can provide geometric constraints for semantic segmentation.
-Conversely, the semantic information provided by the semantic segmentation task can also assist the upsampling task in obtaining category-related information, thereby improving the upsampling process.
-It is worth noting that the Chamfer Distance (CD) does not meet the expected performance as PU-Dense is a voxel-based method that achieves upsampling by expanding the voxels occupied by the original spatial points.
-So it does not adequately reflect the quality of the upsampling.
+It demonstrated the phenomenon of mutual promotion among specific downstream sub-tasks.
+The upsampling task forced the encoder to capture the implicit surface structure of objects, and such information can provide geometric constraints for semantic segmentation.
+Conversely, the semantic information provided by the semantic segmentation task could also assist the upsampling task in obtaining category-related information, thereby improving the upsampling process.

+At the same time, we can also see that the results of training on SemanticKITTI are comparable to training on WHU-Synthetic, and even slightly better for up-sampling.
+However, when the model is transferred to WHU-Synthetic for direct testing, the results are less than optimal, due to the fact that it is not reasonable to get the training data by downsampling 64 channels of data, which is not representative of the real input situation, and thus there is a great performance degradation.
+Additionally, WHU-Synthetic covers multiple scenarios and provides point clouds with multiple channels, which also ensures the generalization of the model trained on the WHU- Synthetic.
+Based on the above advantages, the model trained on WHU-Synthetic in the previous chapter showed excellent results in the up-sampling on KITTI (Sec.
+V), which reflects the ability of our dataset to support 3D multitasking training and provide new horizons for applications in real scenarios.

-Through simple experimental setups, we can leverage the proposed dataset for multi-task learning.
-This demonstrates the advantage of collecting the dataset from the same scenarios, allowing for the convenient integration of multiple tasks without the need for complex mappings.
-This also reflects that our dataset can support the exploration of an end-to-end multi-task framework.
+Through experimental setups, we could preliminarily leverage the proposed dataset for multi-task learning.
+This demonstrated the advantage of collecting the dataset from the same scenarios, allowing for the convenient integration of multiple tasks without the need for complex mappings.
+It also reflected that our dataset can support the exploration of the future framework.